4KSHAT0p/Perception/README.md

 Clone the repository in via your Android Studio.

-If u have any issues then its a skill issue and dont contact us.
+If u have any issues cloning it then its a skill issue and dont contact us.